Stop. Before reading this article, take a breath and answer these questions:

-This list of tools will help you to build an efficient setup to manage your social media presence as a freelancer.
+This list of tools will help you to build an efficient setup to manage your online shop’s social media presence.
 While successful marketing always takes some effort, you can minimize the time you have to spend to make a significant impact.
 These tools aim to power up your content creation by providing valuable input to your conception phase.
 They assist in the creation of outstanding images and help you to distribute your posts across multiple networks with ease.
 Especially when it comes to automation, you can leverage every single click you take and multiply its return.

 Of course, all those tools will not help you if you do not formalize a proper strategy.
 So think twice before you start using them.
 Not all those tools will be helpful in your particular case.
 Evaluate each tool and see if it can contribute real value to your marketing.
 In the end, it is not about using tools but about connecting with your audience.
 A tool will never be able to add superpowers to your marketing that you did not own by yourself.
 So focus on creating valuable content at first.
-Have something to say and be an expert in your niche.
-If you are great in helping people, you will also be successful in your social marketing efforts.
-Those tools will help you to reduce the hours you are spending for it each week.
+Target your store wisely, become an expert in your niche and craft great content.
+If your online shop is great in helping people, you will also be successful in your social marketing efforts.
+Those tools will help you to reduce the hours you are spending on it each week.

-What tools are you using in your social marketing as a freelancer?
+What tools are you using in your social marketing for your store?
 Are you working with one of the tools mentioned above?